swiss/fedlex-jolux/doc/official_compilation.md

 General structure of an entry in the Official Compilation.
 :::

-As the jolux:Act is a very abstract representation of a law text, there is e.g. no title of the law attached to the jolux:Act because this is something language specific and therefore added to the [jolux:Expression](#Expression) of the jolux:Act.
+As the jolux:Act is a very abstract representation of a legislative resource, there is e.g. no title of the law attached to the jolux:Act because this is something language specific and therefore added to the [jolux:Expression](#Expression) of the jolux:Act.

 As the Official Compilation is released in a weekly bulletin, all jolux:Act are part of such a bulletin via [jolux:isPartOf](#isPartOf):